smoklien/kpi-web-programming/README.md

 ## Repository Structure

 - `lab`: Source code and related files to the labs.
+- `index.html`: Index file for GitHub Page's website.
-- `docs`: Source code and related files to the main GutHub page.
+- `assets`: Assets files to website.
 - `.gitignore`: Files or folders to ignore.

 ## Getting started